 The (Vaguely) Complete Workes of Christopher Marlowe (Abridged... by a sharp pointy thing in the eye)

 Kit Marlowe wrote some of the most popular plays of his time (usually mid afternoon), creating mighty characters and mightier verse.
 Join us for a whistle stop tour of all the plays and some of his best characters - Tamberlaine, Doctor Faustus, Edward II, and many, many more.
-A hell fund raising event for the Beyond Shakespeare Podcast.
+ARecording live as a radio show in the atmospheric and historic location of the Farmers Club in Bury St Edmunds, it's an evening (and afternoon) of drama, comedy, satire, history and the satanic ritual*.

 Go Beyond Shakespeare and enjoy some Kit.